Terrorists Shell Syrias Idlib De-escalation Zone 38 Times - Russian Military - UrduPoint

 Terrorists Shell Syria's Idlib De-escalation Zone 38 Times - Russian Military

-"Thirty-eight shelling attacks from the positions of the Jabhat al-Nusra terrorist group were registered in the Idlib de-escalation zone in the provinces of Idlib (19 attacks), Latakia (11 attacks) and Hama (8 attacks)," Rear Adm.
+"Thirty-eight shelling attacks from the positions of the Jabhat al-Nusra terrorist group were registered in the Idlib de-escalation zone in the provinces of Idlib (17 attacks), Latakia (8 attacks), Aleppo (4 attacks) and Hama (9 attacks)," Rear Adm.
 Vadim Kulit said at a briefing.

 No attacks by Turkey-controlled armed groups had been recorded over the given period, according to the military.